minus31/productRecommend/README.md

 ## Content-based fashion items recommendation
 This repo is a framework implemented with Keras for image retreval and content-based recommendation task.
-I call images of people with **snapshot images** and images of items with **item images**
+In the system, photos of people are called **Snapshots** and photos of clothing are called **Items**.
+When someone inputs an image of snapshot(or items), this system find items(or snapshot) which look similar to what the one entered  from database.
+Although it just outputs six images for now, It could be utilized to recommend products and shorten time for customers to reach to what they look for.

 * Demo site link : http://n31.closedclothes.tk/